Eliyaan/tinyvvm/README.md

 - Super+Shift+C -> Lower brightness (brightnessctl)
 - Super+Enter -> Open a terminal (alacritty)

 ¹the windows are associated with a number depending on the order they were spawned.
 First window: 0, second: 1 etc...
+²if you can reproduce a situation where it does not focus, please open an issue so we can keep track of it

 A big thanks to tinywm for showing how to do it: https://github.com/mackstann/tinywm